plotly/documentation/_posts/plotly_js/fundamentals/static-image-export/2016-05-20-static-image.md

 # Formats Supported

 The common image formats: 'PNG', 'JPG/JPEG' are supported.
-In addition, formats like 'EPS', 'SVG' and 'PDF' are also supported.
+In addition, formats like 'EPS', 'SVG' and 'PDF' are also available for user with a Personal or Professional subscription.

-**Note:** The SVG, EPS and PDF Formats are only available for Plotly Professional users.
 You can get more details on our [pricing page] (https://plot.ly/products/cloud/)

+**Note:** It is important to note that any WebGL graphs (scattergl, heatmapgl, contourgl, scatter3d, scatterpolargl) that are exported as svg will be rendered as raster and not vector.

 ## Saving as PNG ##